johnynek/bosatsu/docs/language_guide.md

 ```
 Think of `\` ans an ASCII version of `λ`.

-All of these functions have type `Int -> Int -> Int`, which is to say, given two integers (the two on the left) we can produce a new integer (always! remember Bosatsu is total, no exceptions!).
+All of these functions have type `Int -> Int -> Int`, which is to say, given two integers (the two on the left) we can produce a new integer (always!
+Remember Bosatsu is total, no exceptions!).

 ### Scope difference for defs
 Unlike normal bindings, defs ARE in scope in their body.
 However, in order to prevent unbounded